sonic-net/SONiC/doc/aaa/AAA Improvements/AAA Improvements.md

 Users invoke `hamctl` from the Linux shell. `hamctl` is intended to be used by people and not by other programs.
 Programs should use the D-Bus interface directly when talking to hamd instead of executing `hamctl`.

 `hamctl` is self-documented.
-Simply use the `--help` option to get help as shown here.
+Simply use the `--help` option to get help.
 Some of the use cases for `hamctl` include:

 - Creating/Deleting user accounts
 - Changing a user's password or role